 Bus Driver Contact: Allan Temple/Ingrid Temple: 03 409 0800.

 Likewise, if your child does not normally travel by bus please let, the bus company and the school know if he or she is to use it.
 Please let the school know by 1:30pm, as after this time, answer-phone messages are not checked again until after 3pm.

 Our school uniform is practical, economical and attractive.
 Students will be required to wear the school uniform when representing our school at any sports events, on camp etc. Uniforms will be handed out to sudents prior to any event and returned back to school ASAP nice and clean.

 Children should bring lunch from home.
 No fizzy drinks, lollies or chocolate are allowed at school.
 Please remember our zero waste policy.
-All lunch rubbish returns home.
-School lunches can be ordered on Friday only.

 Pre-school children and their parents are always welcome at any of our school functions except school camps.
 School Playgroup comes once a week on a Monday to the Library.
 The Principal reads a story and they can issue books.

 In the case of a child becoming sick at school, the child’s parent/caregiver will be advised and the child will remain in the sick bay until the parent/caregiver arrives, or until the child feels better.
 In case of serious complaint or emergency, the appropriate services will be called.